GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan_ex1.md

 __🔙[Back to Homepage](/content/intro.md)__

-A HIA has two purposes.
-First, understanding in detail what kind of problems are caused by a particular hazard, allows people to make informed decisions on the selection of early actions to counter those problems.
+A HIA has two purposes: First, understanding in detail what kind of problems are caused by a particular hazard, allows people to make informed decisions on the selection of early actions to counter those problems.
 Secondly, without a good understanding of which magnitude of flood causes significant humanitarian impact, one can not adjust trigger levels accordingly to tackle those significant events.
-This exercise is based on the article Historical Impact Assessment (HIA) for Flood in Suda.
+This exercise is based on the article Historical Impact Assessment (HIA) for Flood in Sudan.
 In this article, there are seven steps listed for the HIA in Sudan.
 This exercise will start with step 3- Selecting datasets.

 ## Aim of the exercise:

 In this exercise, you will be introduced to the fundamental principles of this quantitative HIA approach.
 You will build a simplified HIA dataset with real-world data.
 Furthermore, you will visualize the produced dataset in QGIS.
 To analyse the data in QGIS is just one thing you can do with a HIA dataset.
 The wide range of other options like the production of a timeline infographic will not be covered in this exercise.